Affiliate links on Android Authority may earn us a commission. Learn more.

 POLED vs AMOLED: What is the difference between these OLED technologies?

-OLED displays have become increasingly common and accessible over the past few years.
-While they were once reserved for premium smartphones, you’ll now find OLED displays at every smartphone price point.
-Not every OLED display is equal, though – differences in materials and manufacturing processes can result in varying display qualities.
-In that vein, let’s explore the differences between POLED vs AMOLED, and what these acronyms mean in the real world.
+From TVs to smartphones, OLED displays have become increasingly common and accessible over the past few years.
+That’s especially true in the portable electronics market.
+While OLED was once reserved for premium devices, you’ll now find the technology at every price point.
+Not every OLED display is equal, though — differences in materials and manufacturing processes can result in varying display qualities.
+So in this article, let’s understand how POLED differs vs AMOLED, and what these acronyms mean in the real world.

 The basics of OLED technology

-Before differentiating between POLED and AMOLED, it’s worth understanding the fundamentals of OLED display technology.
+Before we can discuss the difference between POLED and AMOLED, it’s worth understanding how OLED displays work in general.
 To that end, let’s ignore the P and AM prefixes for now.

 An OLED panel consists of millions of organic light-emitting diodes.
 These are tiny little components that light up when current is applied to them.